PavitranKartickS/PhonePe-Pulse-Data-Visualization/README.md

 * We create a web app to analyse the Phonepe transaction and users depending on various Years, Quarters, States, and Types of transaction and give a Geographical and Geo visualization output based on given requirements.

 ###### " Disclaimer:-This data between 2018 to 2023 till Quarter 3 in INDIA only "

+Overview:
+Unlock the power of PhonePe Pulse data with our user-friendly tool.
+Seamlessly explore and visualize insights from PhonePe's rich dataset, brought to life through interactive Streamlit and Plotly visualizations.
+Simplify data-driven decision-making and gain deeper insights effortlessly.

+# TECHNOLOGIES USED:

+Github--Code Hosting Platform

+Python--Versatile Programming

+MySql--Structured Query Language

+Plotly--Interactive Data Visualization

+Streamlit--UI Creation

+Geo Visualisation

+## 1.Accessing the Tool:
+Users access the PhonePe Pulse data exploration and visualization tool, either through a web browser or a dedicated application.
+## 2.Data Retrieval:
+The tool connects to the PhonePe database or data source to retrieve the relevant datasets.
+This data is typically stored in a structured format, such as a database or data warehouse.
+## 3.Data Exploration:
+Users interact with the tool's user-friendly interface to explore the available data.
+They can choose specific datasets, tables, or data sources to work with, depending on their analytical needs.
+## 4.Visualization Options:
+The tool provides a range of interactive data visualization options, often powered by libraries like Plotly and Streamlit.
+Users can select the type of visualization they want to create, such as charts, graphs, maps, or dashboards.
+## 5.Creating Visualizations:
+Users design and generate visualizations based on their selected data and chosen visualization options.
+They can customize parameters, select data variables, and apply filters to tailor the visualizations to their specific questions or objectives.
+## 6.Gaining Insights:
+As users interact with the visualizations, they gain insights into PhonePe's rich dataset.
+These insights may include trends, patterns, anomalies, and valuable information related to transactions, user behavior, and other aspects of PhonePe's services.
+Users can use these insights to inform data-driven decision-making processes, such as optimizing services, identifying opportunities, or addressing challenges.